ankitamadan/patient-profile/README.md

 In order to guarantee ordered message delivery with the Kafka messaging broker, messages can be produced with a key called `Message Key`.
 Messages with the same key are written to the same topic partition, and as consumers read messages in order from each partition, their ordering is preserved'

-#### Message Keys

-In order to guarantee message ordering, related messages that should be ordered must be written to the same topic partition.
-This is achieved by writing the message with a header key.
-There is a less common alternative to using a message key which is for the producer itself to stipulate which partition to write a message to.

-As with the message body, the key can be typed as required, such as a String, Integer or a JSON object.
-Likewise, as with the body, the key can have an Avro schema defined.
-The key is hashed by the producer, and this hash is used to determine which partition to write the message to.
-If no message with this hashed key has yet been written to a partition, (or indeed no key has been included) then a new partition will be selected, with Kafka typically attempting to spread load evenly across the partitions.

 ### Patient Profile

 `/patientprofile` is an endpoint which publishes event called `patient.profile.updated` on kafka and it has a consumer which consumes the kafka event `patient.profile.updated` and thereby persist the data in the database.